Nassarius capensis

 Nassarius capensis, common name the Cape dogwhelk, is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails or dog whelks.

 Description

 The length of the shell varies between 10 mm and 20 mm.

 Distribution

-This marine species occurs off the southern coast of South Africa, and in the Indian Ocean off Zanzibar and Réunion.
+This marine species is located off the southern coast of South Africa.
+Rare sightings have been spotted off the coast of Australia and Papua New Guinea.